Object Scan Context: Object-centric Spatial Descriptor for Place Recognition within 3D Point Cloud Map: EXPERIMENTS

 \subsection{Place Recognition Performance}

-We compare our approach with the state-of-the-art methods, including Scan Context \cite{SC} (SC), Intensity Scan Context \cite{ISC} (ISC), Semantic Scan Context \cite{SSC} (SSC), and OverlapNet \cite{OVERLAPNET} (ON).
-Fig. \ref{F5} shows the precision-recall curve of each method, where the decimals in the legend represent the F1 score for each curve.
-In SC, we set the threshold of distance to 80 meters and other parameters are consistent with OSC settings.
+We compare our approach with the prior Scan Context methods and the state-of-the-art learning-based methods, including Scan Context \cite{SC} (SC), Intensity Scan Context \cite{ISC} (ISC), Semantic Scan Context \cite{SSC} (SSC), and OverlapNet \cite{OVERLAPNET} (ON).
+Fig. \ref{F6} shows the precision-recall curve of each method.
+Tab. \ref{T1} shows the $F_1$ max score and the average precision.
+The $F_1$ score is defined as:

+where $P$ and $R$ represent the precision and recall respectively.
+The average precision (AP) stands for the area enclosed by the precision-recall curve and the coordinate axes.

+In SC and ISC, we set $D = 80m$, $N_r = 20$, $N_s = 60$, where $D$ represents the radius of descriptors.
 For SSC, we use the ground-truth labels from SemanticKITTI \cite{SEMANTICKITTI}.
-For OverlapNet, we also build semantic map from the ground-truth labels and use the pre-trained model provided by the author to compute the overlap.
+For OverlapNet, we also build semantic map from the ground-truth labels and use the pre-trained model provided by the author to compute the overlap and yaw.

-As we can see from the Fig. \ref{F5}, our method almost comprehensively outperforms all other methods on the [00, 06, 07, 08] sequence, which is enough to reflect the advantages of our method in dealing with contactless place recognition.
-However, it does not perform very well on the [02, 05] sequence, we found that it's because there are very few main objects in these two sequences.
+We can observe from Figure \ref{F6} and Table \ref{T1} that our method achieves almost comprehensive performance superiority over other methods on the [00, 06, 07, 08] sequence, which sufficiently demonstrates the advantages of our method in dealing with contactless place recognition.
+However, it does not perform well on the [02, 05] sequence, which we attribute to the scarcity of Main Objects in some regions of these two sequences.
+Moreover, the reason for all curves intersecting at (1, 0.5) is that the number of positive and negative samples selected is the same.
+It can be interpreted as follows: the algorithm considers all samples to be positive, so the recall rate reaches 1, where the accuracy rate is only affected by the sample distribution (positive samples / all samples).

+For KITTI360 with more repeated routes, our method can also perform well, as shown in the \ref{F0}.
+This set of experiments is based on 2000 positive samples and 100000 negative samples, which is why the image is almost intersected at (1, 0).